hpe-dev-incubator/hpe-dev-portal/content/blog/converting-hpe-greenlake-api-specifications-in-oas-3-1-using-openapi-tools.md

 ![Download OpenAPI 3.1 JSON spec file from HPE GreenLake Data Services](/img/download-the-openapi-3.1-spec-data-services-from-developer-website.png)

-1. Afterward, I changed the name of the downloaded file from `swagger.json` to `GL-dataservices-31.json` so that I could recognize this OpenAPI Standard 3.1 spec file from HPE GreenLake APIs for Data Services.
-Eventually, I followed by using the `openapi-down-convert` tool to convert the OpenAPI Standard 3.1 to OpenAPI Standard 3.0 using the following command shown below.
+1. Afterward, I changed the name of the downloaded file from `swagger.json` to `GL-dataservices-31.json` so that I could recognize the file.
+Eventually, I followed by using the `openapi-down-convert` tool to convert the OpenAPI Standard 3.1 to OpenAPI Standard 3.0 using the following command.

 ```shell
    PS C:\Users\Administrator\Downloads> move .\swagger.json ..\Scripting\GL-dataservices-31.json